 6) Be careful in Winter

 While Olive Trees are very hardy (and almost indestructible) Olive Trees need to be ready for life in the British climate.
-Planting in spring will give your olive tree plenty of time to establish before next winter but it may be a good idea to bring the tree inside during prolonged cold spells.
+Planting in spring will give your olive tree plenty of time to establish before next winter.
+Though it may be a good idea to bring the tree inside during prolonged cold spells.
 An unheated greenhouse or light porch is ideal!
 Just remember to re-acclimatise the plant to outdoor conditions again in spring.
-Alternatively, if left outside, we recommend that additional bubble insulation be wrapped around the pot and breathable fleece can be used to protect the canopy.
+Alternatively, if left outside, we recommend that you wrap extra bubble insulation around the pot.
+Breathable fleece can also be used to protect the canopy.
 However, Olive Trees should still cope well in the cold.

 7) Keep the soil moist

-Although drought tolerant, the restriction of roots growing in a pot means olive trees must be watered regularly and the compost should not be allowed to dry out.
-A fortnightly feed with liquid seaweed extract will help keep your olive tree healthy along with an annual springtime top-dressing with a slow release fertiliser will also help with this.
+Although drought tolerant, the restriction of roots growing in a pot means olive trees must be watered regularly.
+You should also not allow the compost to dry out.
+A fortnightly feed with liquid seaweed extract will help keep your olive tree healthy.
+An annual springtime top-dressing with a slow release fertiliser will also help with this.
 Keep the compost surface weed-free to cut out competition for water and nutrients.